Samowusu/e-commerce-website/README.md

 - download or clone the repository via `git clone https://github.com/Samowusu/e-commerce.git`
 - run `npm install` to install dependencies (node version `17.9.0`)
 - run `npm start` to start the application
+- launch the `graphql` endpoint.

+## Launching GraphQL Endpoint

+- follow the `GraphQL` endpoint [here](https://github.com/scandiweb/junior-react-endpoint) and launch it.
+- the endpoint comes with instructions on how to launch it